AiraMed copy

 Digital radiography of the chest p.a. or a.p.

-What CoLumbo is and how it works
+Why CoLumbo is important and how it works

 CoLumbo saves time and increases accuracy in the detection of the most common pathologies of the lumbar spine.